-Unless specified otherwise, each experiment was performed with 10 nodes, where each node holds a sliding window containing the last 6700 documents it received.
-In each experiment we used the decentralized algorithm in order to detect for each feature, at any given time, whether its information gain in above or below a given threshold value.
-At any given time the information gain of a feature is based on the documents contained at the time in the sliding windows of all the nodes.
+Unless specified otherwise, each experiment was performed with 10 nodes, where each node held a sliding window containing the last 6700 documents it received.
+The goal in each experiment was to detect for each feature, at any given time, whether its information gain was above or below a given threshold value.
+At any given time, the information gain of a feature was based on the documents contained at the time in the sliding windows of all the nodes.

 The experiments were designed to explore several properties of the algorithm.
 We were interested in determining how various parameters of the monitoring task affect the performance of the algorithm.
 The parameters of the monitoring task can be divided into characteristics of the monitoring task, and tunable parameters.
 The characteristics of the monitoring task include the number of streams to be monitored, and the desired threshold value.
 Tunable parameters include the size of the sliding window used by each node, and the permitted error margin.
-In addition we were interested in examining the behaviour of the algorithm when used for simultaneously monitoring several features.
+In addition we were interested in examining the behavior of the algorithm when used for simultaneously monitoring several features.

-In order to examine the effect of the various parameters on the performance of the algorithm, we chose three features that display different characteristic behaviour.
-The chosen features are "bosnia", "ipo", and "febru".
-Figure 4 depicts how the information gain for each feature evolves over the streams.
-The information gain for the feature "bosnia" displays a declining trend as the stream evolve.
-The information gain for the feature "ipo" remains relatively steady, while the information gain for the feature "febru" peaks about halfway through the stream.
+In order to examine the effect of the various parameters on the performance of the algorithm, we chose three features that display different characteristic behavior.
+The chosen features were bosnia, ipo, and febru.
+Figure 4 depicts how the information gain for each feature evolved over the streams.
+The information gain for the feature bosnia displays a declining trend as the stream evolve.
+The information gain for the feature ipo remained relatively steady, while the information gain for the feature febru peaks about halfway through the stream.

-We start by examining the influence of the characteristics of the monitoring task on the performance of the algorithm.
-Figure 5 show the number of broadcasts produced when monitoring each one of the features for threshold values ranging from 0.00025 to 0.006.
-In addition the cost incurred by the naive algorithm is plotted, i.e., the number of messages required for collecting all the data to a central location.
-One can notice that even for adverse threshold values, the algorithm incurs a significantly lower communication cost than the cost incurred by the naive algorithm.
+We started by examining the influence of the characteristics of the monitoring task on the performance of the algorithm.
+Figure 5 shows the number of broadcasts produced when using the decentralized algorithm to monitor each one of the features for threshold values ranging from 0.00025 to 0.006.
+In addition the cost incurred by the naive algorithm is plotted, that is, the number of messages required for collecting all the data to a central location.
+One can notice that, even for adverse threshold values, the algorithm incurs a significantly lower communication cost than the cost incurred by the naive algorithm.

-Figure 5: Number of broadcasts produced in order to monitor each feature as a function of the threshold value.
+Fig. 5.
+Number of broadcasts produced in order to monitor each feature as a function of the threshold value.
 In addition, the cost incurred by monitoring a feature by a naive algorithm is plotted.
 Even for adverse threshold values our algorithm performs significantly better than the naive algorithm.

-In order to check the effect the number of nodes has on the performance of the algorithm, we performed the following experiment: the stream of documents was divided in advance into 100 sub-streams in a round robin fashion.
+In order to check the effect the number of nodes has on the performance of the algorithm, we performed the following experiment: the stream of documents was divided in advance into 100 substreams in a round-robin fashion.
 Simulations were run with the number of nodes ranging from 10 to 100.
-In a simulation consisting of n nodes, the first nsub-streams were used.
-This methodology ensures that the characteristics of the streams remain similar when simulating different numbers of nodes.
+In a simulation consisting of n nodes, the first n substreams were used.
+This methodology ensured that the characteristics of the streams remained similar when simulating different numbers of nodes.
 Each node held a sliding window of 670 items.

 Obviously, increasing the number of nodes will increase the number of broadcasts required in order to perform the monitoring task.
-Since the nodes in our experiment receive streams with similar characteristics, we expect that the number of broadcasts will increase linearly.
+Since the nodes in our experiment received streams with similar characteristics, we expected that the number of broadcasts would increase linearly.